Frequently Asked Questions

 I want to build my own cloud provider, how do I start?

 Adding a new cloud provider is not a simple task.
-You would want to extend the Clouddriver and Deck modules to support your new cloud provider.
-Look at the Kubernetes commit stream for an example.
+You would want to modify Clouddriver and Deck modules to support your new cloud provider.
+AN example of nomad as a plugin has been created though not fully functional as a starting area.

 How do I store my Spinnaker application in version control?